MLB Hall of Fame

 His impact on baseball remains profound, both as a fierce competitor and a legendary figure in hitting excellence.
 Hornsby was inducted into the Baseball Hall of Fame in 1942, cementing his place among the all-time greats.

-Hornsby's Awards and Records
+Hornsby's Awards and Honors

 • World Series champion (1926)